 See how he talks to other people.
 Does he snap at co-workers?
 Has he suddenly become more shy or more confident?
 Is he drinking much more than he normally does?

-If you think something might be wrong, you'll have to do something many men don't want to do: have a serious conversation with your mate.
+If you think something might be wrong, try to get together for a serious conversation.

 What can you do to help?

-- Get him talking.
-The biggest hurdle can be getting on to the subject in the first place.
+- Get them talking.
+The biggest hurdle can be getting onto the subject in the first place.
 Let your mate know you want to help, but do it in a non-confrontational way.

 - Don't wade in.
-Don't start off by asking him directly what the problem is, whether it's work or women.
+Don't start off by asking him directly what the problem is, whether it's work, money or a relationship.
 You'll make him defensive.

-- Try a stealth approach instead.
+- Try a 'stealth approach' instead.
 Ask him whether he's OK.
 Tell him you've been a bit worried about him recently.
-Or ask him if he wants to go for a drink to talk about it (tell him the drinks are on you).
+Or ask him if he wants to go for a coffee to talk about it.

 - Ask questions rather than offering answers.
-The psychiatrist's trick is to ask open questions and let the patient do the talking.
+Psychiatrists ask open questions and let the patient do the talking.
 Ask about how whatever is bothering him started, how the problem has made him feel and whether he's spoken to anyone else about it.

 - The hardest part is remembering not to offer advice.
-Don't tell your mate what to do, just ask more questions.
+Don't tell your mate what to do; just ask more questions.
 It's the talking that's the therapy, not anything you suggest.
 If you start lecturing or judging him, he'll be defensive.
-And your advice could be wrong.
+And your advice could be wrong anyway.

 - Keep it serious.
-It's tempting to make the situation into a joke because it will help you avoid an awkward conversation.
+It's tempting to make the situation into a joke because that could help you avoid an awkward conversation.
 But this isn’t a good time to joke.
 It might seem like you're not taking his problems seriously.